Fagradalsfjall – The spectacular Iceland volcano

 Fagradalsfjall – Iceland’s baby volcano

-The growing volcano delighted millions of people around the world, thanks to the livestream from the webcams set up by RÚV, the Icelandic National Broadcasting Service.
+The growing volcano delighted millions of people around the world, thanks to the livestream from webcams set up by RÚV, the Icelandic National Broadcasting Service.
 Everyone and their drone wanted to be part of it and take a piece of the action.

 Volcanic lighthouses in Geldingadalur.